itsfarseen/rhachis/run-macro/README.md

-# Run macro

 The run macro is a shorthand for making a main function.

 You use it by prefixing your `Game` implementing `struct` with `#[rhachis::run]`.
 The following code sample:

 ```rust
 use rhachis::*;